-If the Regulatory Element is not completed within the required time period (120 days of notice), that person's registration becomes "inactive" until it is completed.
-During the "inactive period," this person cannot perform any of the functions of a registered representative and this person cannot be paid (giving him or her a very good incentive to complete the training).
+If the Regulatory Element is not completed within the required time period (120 days of notice from CRD to the named contact person via the FINRA Contact System), that person's registration is suspended (inactive) until it is completed.
+During the suspension, this person cannot perform any of the functions of a registered representative and this person cannot be paid (giving him or her a very good incentive to complete the training).

-Firm Element: Requires that an annual training plan be prepared and implemented by member firms to cover relevant products, regulations. and compliance issues.
+Firm Element CE Annual Training Firm Element: Requires that an annual training plan be prepared and implemented by member firms to cover relevant products, regulations, and compliance issues.

-If a registered representative is called-up or volunteers for active military duty, FINRA classifies that person as being "inactive" and their CE obligations (both Regulatory and Firm elements) are suspended.
-The employing brokerdealer must send a letter to CRD (the Central Registration Depository, which keeps all registration and disciplinary information on registered individuals) giving the registered representative's name and CRD number and the date the firm received notification of the call-up from the representative.
+If Called For Military Duty Then Registration Becomes "Inactive" But Can Be Paid If a registered representative is called-up or volunteers for active military duty, FINRA classifies that person as being "inactive" and their CE obligations (both Regulatory and Firm elements) are suspended.
+The employing broker-dealer must send a letter to CRD (the Central Registration Depository, which keeps all registration and disciplinary information on registered individuals) giving the registered representative's name and CRD number and the date the firm received notification of the call-up from the representative.

-Once the representative is discharged from military service, a copy of the discharge notice must be sent to CRD so that the individual can resume active registered status, basically starting from the point where he left off.
-FINRA has stated that it makes no difference if the individual returns to his or her "old" broker-dealer or if they

-1 - 14 Sales Supervision FINRA Structure Copyright EFFE Corp.
-Can Return To Another Broker-Dealer associate with another broker-dealer upon return to civilian life - FINRA will reactivate that person's registration status.
+Upon Return, Registration Status Resumes At Same Point As It Was Left Once the representative is discharged from military service, a copy of the discharge notice must be sent to CRD so that the individual can resume active registered status, basically starting from the point where he left off.
+FINRA has stated that it makes no difference if the individual returns to his or her "old" broker-dealer or if they associate with another broker-dealer upon return to civilian life - FINRA will reactivate that person's registration status.